joenap/lazynet/README.md

 # lazyhttp

+Are you lazy?
+Do you need to make lots of HTTP requests?

+Well, look no further. lazyhttp is for you!

-lazyhttp is a library that performs lazy-evaluated, asynchronous HTTP requests.
+lazyhttp performs lazy-evaluated, asynchronous HTTP requests.
 It is ideal for making many HTTP requests for data at rest, fast and efficiently in a functional manner.

-It is built using Python's new `asyncio` and `aiohttp` libraries, using coroutines under the hood.
+It uses `asyncio` and `aiohttp` libraries, using coroutines under the hood.
+It also hides this complexity from you, keeping you in a synchronous mindset.

 ## Usage